-Modern bathroom ideas should be inviting and relaxing rooms which are beautifully decorated but never at the expense of their functionality.
+These modern bathroom ideas will help your space feel inviting and relaxing; beautifully decorated but never at the expense of the room's functionality.

-Whether you are planning on updating your master bathroom, upgrade a shower room or turn unused space into a luxurious, spa-like ensuite, there are now a vast array of contemporary bathroom ideas available to suit your taste, from colors and materials to finishes and shapes.
+Whether you are planning on updating your master bathroom, upgrading a shower room or turning unused space into a luxurious, spa-like ensuite, there are now a vast array of contemporary bathroom ideas available to suit your taste, from colors and materials, to finishes and shapes.

 Our top picks of the best bathroom ideas will equip you will plenty of inspiration to help you create your dream washroom.

 As the heavy use of exotic marble continues to trend with master bathroom ideas, this cleverly orchestrated modern bathroom shows how to work the look with subtle elegance and flair.

 Vast slabs of high grade statuary marble provide natural magic in this opulent en-suite.
 Brass taps and luxurious toiletries exude a spa-like quality in the contemporary scheme.

 2. Go for a California Casual aesthetic